Help clients navigate credits and FSAs.

 Tax software for claiming dependents on taxes

-If you’re an accountant looking to help your clients accurately claim dependents on their taxes, SurePrep’s integration with Thomson Reuters UltraTax CS® and GoSystem Tax RS can help you reduce manual data entry and maximize child and dependent care tax credits.
+If you’re an accountant looking to help your clients accurately claim dependents on their taxes, SurePrep software can integrate with UltraTax CS, GoSystem Tax RS, CCH Axcess Tax, and Lacerte and can help you reduce manual data entry and maximize child and dependent care tax credits.

 The AI-powered combination of 1040SCAN, SPbinder, and TaxCaddy integrate with your existing tax software to automate each phase of the tax prep process.
 Together with Checkpoint Edge, you can be sure you are properly interpreting IRS tax legislation in an ever-changing landscape.